DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 57 - 02.13.2025.md

 - We find Virion near a cliffside.
 He flies Adi and Friend up the mountain.
 	- Virion threatens Adi about casting fire magic.
 - Adi still surprised people consider Delban a god.
+- We cross the bridge and a mysterious stranger appears.
+Friend wants to go fight them.
+We argue with him (even though Kyle isn't here).